Back to Cool Guns

 , and still used by the British Army and some Commonwealth countries, and is one of the most common firearms outside of the United States (where the 1911 is still king).
 Due to a magazine disconnect attached to the trigger barnote

 , the trigger pull is often very tough for a single action pistol; many users often say "screw the warranty" and remove it.
 Most Hi-Powers built during the Nazi occupation of Belgium lack the magazine disconnect (a cost-cutting measure rather than an an attempt to improve the trigger pull), while the ones made in Canada by Inglis for the Allies retained it.
+Decades later FN designed a new magazine disconnect for use in a specialized competition version of the Hi-Power that didn't adversely affect trigger pull...but it was deemed too expensive for inclusion in the standard models.
 Like the 1911, it's old enough that clones can legally be made without the permission of FN/Browning, and many are.
 Some are exact copies, while others try to "improve" the original Browning/Saive design with varying degrees of success.

 - In Casino Royale, James Bond grabs one from a Madagascar diplomat during the Le Parkour chase scene.